-The policies and guidelines apply to all Coalition systems, whether on-site and connected directly to the Coalition network, or on- or off-site and connected to the Coalition network by the telephone system or other means.
+The policies and guidelines apply to all Coalition systems, whether onsite and connected directly to the Coalition network, or onsite or offsite and connected to the Coalition network by the telephone system or other means.
 The policies and guidelines cover these systems no matter who is the owner or the method of connection to the network.
 Employees and registered users are responsible for their own actions, as well as for the actions of any person who they permit to access a Coalition system.